 In this course, students examine the current trends in hacking and exploitation.
 Students learn how to create exploits as a way to prevent, detect, and combat them.
 Buffer overflows, race conditions, and unvalidated inputs are examined.
-This course addresses the latest attack vectors and older attacks that are still prevalent.
-Evasion of anti-virus and intrusion detection systems are explored.
-Students walk through many real world attacks used by penetration testers.
+This course

 NETS1035 Applied Cryptography 42.0 Hours